Abduovv/Zeropolis/README.md

 Imagine a group of friends or community members saving together.
 Each month, everyone contributes a fixed amount, and one member takes the full pot.
 This continues until all members have received it once.

-With **Zeropolis**, this entire process is automated by smart contracts — no banks, no middlemen, and no need to trust anyone.
+With **RotoFi**, this entire process is automated by smart contracts — no banks, no middlemen, and no need to trust anyone.

 ---